 1996 – 2002: Creating Critical Viewers Curriculum

-- Our organization attracted the attention of the Seattle Chapter of National Academy of Television Arts and Sciences (NATAS).
+- Our organization attracted the attention of the Seattle Chapter of the National Academy of Television Arts and Sciences (NATAS).

-- NATAS had sponsored the development of new media literacy curriculum called Creating Critical Viewers (CCV).
+- NATAS had sponsored the development of a new media literacy curriculum called Creating Critical Viewers (CCV).
 It was written by Yale educators, Jerome and Dorothy Singer.

 - The decision by NATAS to develop a media literacy curriculum in the 1990s was a statement by certain broadcasters to take seriously the ethical and social questions being raised about the impact of their work and to learn how to address those questions through education.

 - NATAS identified CCV coordinators in 17 cities to promote CCV and work with educators.
 Because Seattle had a very active NATAS chapter and the Foundation for Family Television had a strong interest in media literacy, it was chosen as one of the major sites.

 - Marilyn Cohen, Vicki Schoettle (who became coordinator of the CCV Project and later one of AME’s chairs) along with Seattle NATA’s representative Catherine Carbone met with John Stanford, then superintendent of Seattle Schools.
 This group convinced him to try using CCV in select Seattle classrooms.

 - With support from the Superintendent and his administrative staff, the Foundation began recruiting interested Seattle teachers in becoming involved with the new CCV project.
 As a result, CCV, this first media literacy project in the Seattle area, became a reality.